 With AIVDT, Serena is currently developing a new site-specific work examining ageing and dementia in the family home with renowned performers Elizabeth Dalman and George Shevtsov.
 Serena is currently researching From the Outside, In – exploring the nomadic body and the process of transition from foreignness to familiarity.
 The first two chapters of research have been undertaken through performances and residencies at the 25th Anniversary Process-Space Art Festival and Finland where she was awarded a place at Saaren Kartano international residency, supported by the Kone Foundation.

-Later this year Serena will be participating in the residencies Water Tower Art Residency in Sofia (BG) in July, Month of Research at UferStudios Berlin and The School in Hasselt (BE); presenting her solo show every/nowhere at Sydney Fringe and Crack Theatre Festivals (AU) and will be presenting at the Dementia Partnership Project Symposium in Perth in October.
+Recently, Serena participated in the residencies Water Tower Art Residency in Sofia (BG) and Month of Research at UferStudios Berlin; presented her solo show every/nowhere at Sydney Fringe (2017 Critics Pick Award) and Crack Theatre Festivals (AU) and presented at the Dementia Partnership Project Symposium in Perth.